May 68

+Though it failed to bring about a revolution, May 68 had profound long-term consequences.
+The events weakened de Gaulle's authority, and he resigned the following year.
+The movement led to increased state investment in education and social policies, though radical leftist politics declined in electoral influence.
+The strikes forced major concessions in labor rights, including wage increases, better working conditions, and expanded social protections.
+The May 68 movement also contributed to the growth of feminist, environmentalist, and LGBTQ activism, and inspired radical thought in philosophy, media, and academia, influencing figures like Michel Foucault and Jean Baudrillard.
+In France, the movement's slogans and imagery remain touchstones of political and social discourse.

 Background

 Political climate

 In February 1968, the French Communist Party and the French Section of the Workers' International formed an electoral alliance.
 Communists had long supported Socialist candidates in elections, but in the "February Declaration" the two parties agreed to attempt to form a joint government to replace President Charles de Gaulle and his Gaullist Party.

 University demonstration

-On 22 March, far-left groups, a small number of prominent poets and musicians, and 150 students occupied an administration building at Paris University at Nanterre and held a meeting in the university council room dealing with class discrimination in French society and the political bureaucracy that controlled the university's funding.
+On 22 March, far-left groups, a small number of prominent poets and musicians, and 150 students occupied an administration building at Paris University at Nanterre and held a meeting in the university council room about class discrimination in French society and the political bureaucracy that controlled the university's funding.
 The university's administration called the police, who surrounded the university.
 After the publication of their wishes, the students left the building without any trouble.
-After this first record, some leaders of what was named the "Movement of 22 March" were called together by the disciplinary committee of the university.
+After this, some leaders of what was named the "Movement of 22 March" were called together by the disciplinary committee of the university.